surf-visualization/blospray/readme.md

 * Only a single (hard-coded) transfer function for volume rendering is supported

 * In OSPray structured grid volumes currently cannot be transformed with an arbitrary affine transformation (see [this issue](https://github.com/ospray/ospray/issues/159)).
+  We work around this limitation in two ways in the `volume_raw` plugin:

+  - Custom properties `grid_spacing` and `grid_origin` can be set to influence the scaling and placement of a structured volume (these get passed to the `gridOrigin` and `gridSpacing` values of an `OSPVolume`).
+See tests/grid.blend for an example.

-We work around this limitation by converting a structured grid to an unstructured one, whose vertices *can* be transformed.
+  - By setting a custom property `unstructured` to `1` on the volume object the structured grid is converted to an unstructured one, whose vertices *can* be transformed.
     Of course, this increases memory usage and decreases render performance, but makes it possible to handle volumes in the same general was as other Blender scene objects.
-XXX backup
+See tests/test.blend for an example.

 * Hierarchies of transformations (i.e. when using parenting) are not exported correctly yet, causing incorrect positions of objects.
 Top-level objects work correctly, though.

 * Modifiers on objects are not handled yet